Q: What is Kids2Parks?

 A: Children in less affluent school districts are disadvantaged by the inability to get to state parks on school field trips.
 School districts’ budget cuts impact the ability of districts to maintain a fleet of school buses, causing field trip transportation to depend on parents capable and available to drive students.
 But families that have two working parents or single-parent families often are unable to help transport students because they are at work, they often own only one car or rely on public transportation, and the type of work they often do has very little flexibility.

 A: Title 1 means that more than half of the students at a given school come from economically disadvantaged families.
 These schools are the least likely to be able to afford field trips, while many other schools have parents with more flexible work schedules and extra vehicles to chaperone field trips.

 Q: How many field trips are awarded every year?

 A: The number of field trips each year varies, based on State Parks’ staff and volunteer/docent capacity, as well as available funding for transportation.
 Teachers may apply for multiple field trips for their class but will only be selected for one trip per class.

-A: The program currently includes Castle Rock State Park, Castro Adobe State Historic Park, Half Moon Bay State Beach, Henry Cowell Redwoods State Park, Natural Bridges State Beach, the Forest of Nisene Marks State Park, the Rancho Del Oso Unit of Big Basin Redwoods State Park, Seacliff State Beach and Wilder Ranch State Park.
+A: The program currently includes Castle Rock State Park, Castro Adobe State Historic Park, Half Moon Bay State Beach, Henry Cowell Redwoods State Park, Natural Bridges State Beach, The Forest of Nisene Marks State Park, the Rancho del Oso Unit of Big Basin Redwoods State Park, Santa Cruz Mission State Historic Park, Seacliff State Beach and Wilder Ranch State Park.
 At this time schools are eligible for specific parks based on their school’s geographic distance to the park.

 A: Currently field trips are open to elementary school students.

-A: Funding comes from Friends of Santa Cruz State Parks, which is supported through grants and generous individual donors.
+A: Funding comes from Friends of Santa Cruz State Parks, which is supported through grants and generous business and individual donors.
+It costs an average of $10 to send a student on a Kids2Parks field trip.
 To donate please visit https://bit.ly/donatek2p.

 Q: How many years has Kids2Parks been an active program?